davnis95/timeline-map-europe/README.txt

-Activity 2 for the Github MOOC : project creation and modification
+Activity 2 for the Github MOOC : project creation and modifications with a dataviz example